bravenewdude/bravenewdude.github.com/_posts/2012-11-16-how-to-become-a-quant.md

 ## Summers

 During the summers after freshman year and after sophomore year, I recommend taking summer courses.
 You could stay on campus, but that can be expensive.
-Some colleges offer some online courses, which would be the most convenient option.
+Some colleges offer online courses, which would be the most convenient option.
 Or you might try taking courses from a local institution near home and then transferring the credits, but that can be a bureaucratic headache.

 During the summer after junior year, do an [REU](http://www.nsf.gov/crssprgm/reu/) (Research Experience for Undergraduates) in either Math or Computer Science.
 These are beneficial experiences, they look great on your grad school application, and you get paid for them.
 Applications for REUs are usually due in February, so don't miss the deadline.
 They also require recommendations from professors, so you'll have to give them some time as well.
 You should probably start working on your applications at the beginning of the junior year's Christmas break.